bldavies/bldavies.com/content/blog/2019-04-02-relatedness-complexity.md

 > ## Introduction
 >
 > Current European regional policy encourages regions to build on their strengths by diversifying into activities that draw upon existing knowledge bases.
-> This “smart specialisation” approach encourages entrepreneurship, innovation and long-term growth by fostering local interactions between workers with complementary knowledge and skills.
+> This "smart specialisation" approach encourages entrepreneurship, innovation and long-term growth by fostering local interactions between workers with complementary knowledge and skills.
 >
 > [Balland et al. (2018)][balland-etal-2018] define a framework for analysing smart specialisation using the ideas of relatedness and complexity.
 > Expanding into activities that are related to existing specialisations carries low growth risk because local workers already possess the knowledge and skills needed to conduct those activities.
-> Expanding into complex activities delivers the highest expected economic returns because such activities “form the basis for long-run competitive advantage.”
+> Expanding into complex activities delivers the highest expected economic returns because such activities "form the basis for long-run competitive advantage."
-> Balland et al.’s framework identifies low-risk, high-return development opportunities as locally under-represented activities with high local relatedness and high complexity.
+> Balland et al.'s framework identifies low-risk, high-return development opportunities as locally under-represented activities with high local relatedness and high complexity.
 >
 > We examine the contribution of relatedness and complexity to urban employment growth in New Zealand.
 > This allows us to evaluate the efficacy of implementing smart specialisation policies in New Zealand by identifying whether the associated mechanisms appear to influence employment dynamics.